debrief/pepys-import/migrations/README.rst

     from config import DB_HOST, DB_NAME, DB_PASSWORD, DB_PORT, DB_TYPE, DB_USERNAME
     ModuleNotFoundError: No module named 'config'

-If you face this error, it means that the :code:`pepys-import` repository should be added to :code:`PYTHONPATH.` Please run the following command when you are at the root of the repository:
+If you face this error, it means that the :code:`pepys-import` repository should be installed in a development environment.
+Please run the following command when you are **at the root of the repository**:

 .. code-block:: none

-    export PYTHONPATH=.
+    source PATH/TO/YOUR/ENV/bin/activate
+    pip install -e .

-The error should be corrected now.
+| The error should be corrected now.
 Please try to run the same command again.
-Alternatively, you can always add this command to your alembic command.
-For example: :code:`PYTHONPATH=. alembic current`
+| Alternatively, you can always add the local project to your :code:`PYTHONPATH`.
+For example:
+| :code:`PYTHONPATH=. alembic current`